Hazem El Masri: 1990s

-El Masri debuted in the Canterbury Bulldogs first grade team during the 1996 ARL season.
+El Masri debuted in the Canterbury-Bankstown Bulldogs first grade team during the 1996 ARL season.
 Initially, El Masri was not the first choice goal-kicker at the Bulldogs over the more renowned kicker Daryl Halligan.
 It was not until Halligan was injured in 1997 that El Masri first kicked for the club.
 In that year's Super League season, El Masri scored a memorable hat-trick against English club Halifax.

 El Masri had become a regular member of the Canterbury-Bankstown squad by the 1998 NRL season.
 Although his side reached the 1998 NRL Grand Final, he did not play in Canterbury's defeat by the Broncos.

 In 1999, El Masri made his debut for Lebanon in a Mediterranean Cup game against Morocco.
 In this match he scored a total of 48 points, the highest number of points ever scored by one player in an international match.